"And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb."Revelation 13:8

 In case you don't know what I'm talking about, I suggest you do a web search on the words "black stone ka'aba" and see what you find.

-If you do any research, you will discover that Muslims worship a black stone embedded into one corner of a cubical building (the Ka'aba) in Mecca.
+If you do any research, you will discover that Muslims worship a black stone (a meteorite) embedded into one corner of a cubical building (the Ka'aba) in Mecca.
 Devout Muslims are expected to make at least one pilgrimage to Mecca in their lifetimes.
 During that pilgrimage, they must circle the Ka'aba and the black stone seven times in order to have all their past sins forgiven.
 In less-crowded times, pilgrims can approach the Ka'aba and actually kiss the black stone.

 Here are some peculiar things about the stone and Ka'aba that you might (or might not) already know: